 The entire case is made of stainless steel which ensures durability of the time piece.
 Its band, however, is not.
 It was crafted with leather, which is not the best material to be used if it aims to be an overall durable watch.
 In addition, the dial window is made of synthetic sapphire, which again, is not the best material to be used, although, at least it is close to the original.

-Tissot’s perpetual calendar watch is powered with a Japanese quartz movement and it is designed with a 99ft water resistant rating which means it can only come in contact with water such as when you wash hands or just splashes of liquid.
+Tissot’s perpetual calendar watch is powered with the Swiss quartz ETA G15.561 and it is designed with a 99ft water resistant rating which means it can only come in contact with water such as when you wash hands or just splashes of liquid.
 No more than that.

 Also, if you look at every aspect of the watch closely, you will see a face.